-Battery light on can be caused by a rusted or loose battery cable or a wire that connects items in the charging system.
+The battery light on can be caused by a rusted or loose battery cable or a wire that connects items in the charging system.

 And all you’ll have is a dead car battery since the faulty alternator will not recharge the battery.

 Besides the alternator, the light can come on in case the battery itself has issues.
-These problems include damaged cells, leaking electrolyte, bad wiring or rusted cable terminals.
+These problems include damaged cells, leaking electrolyte, bad wiring, or rusted cable terminals.